JuliaIO/EzXML.jl/docs/src/manual.md

 and `Node`, respectively.
 The `Document` type represents a whole XML document and points to a document node of `Node` type.
 The `Node` type represents almost everything in an XML document, that is, elements, attributes, texts, CDATAs, comments, documents, etc. are all `Node` type objects.
+These type names are not exported from EzXML.jl because their names are very general and may conflict with other names.
+However, the user can expect them as public APIs and use them with the `EzXML.` prefix.

 Several kinds of constructors are provided to create documents and various node types.
 For example, `XMLDocument` creates an XML document, `ElementNode` does an